Sickness and absence because of long COVID

 If an employee is struggling to do their job

-If an employer feels the employee is not able to do their work or is taking a lot of absence, they should see if they can do anything to help.
+If an employer feels the employee is not able to do their work or is taking a lot of time off, they should see if they can do anything to help.
 For example, a further occupational health assessment to find out if more support is needed.

 They should make sure they have done everything they can before considering a capability procedure.
 If an employer dismisses an employee without first carrying out a full and fair disciplinary or capability procedure, the employee could make a claim of unfair dismissal to an employment tribunal.